elbaulp/elbaulp-scala.g8/README.markdown

-A [Giter8][g8] template with a simple Scala project with Property Checks and ScalaTest.
+A [Giter8][g8] template with a simple Scala project with Property Checks, ScalaTest and log4j.

 Template license
 ----------------